coveo/ui-kit/packages/samples/vuejs/README.md

 ### Using `<atomic-result-template>`

 As you are aware, Vue treats the `<template>` tag as a container for Vue components and therefore doesn't render it to the page.
 This poses an obstacle for working with the `<atomic-result-template>`, which expects a native `<template>` that it will then use to create each result element.
-In order for this to work, your result templates will need to live in an html file, like in this example's `src/templates/result-template.html` and then imported and used like below
+In order for this to work, your result templates will need to live in an HTML file (like in this example's `src/templates/result-template.html` file) and then imported and used like below

 ```html
 <!-- .vue component -->